Peshwari Naan

 Make The Filling

-- Add all the ingredients to a blender to a blender and blend to make a thick coarse paste.
+- Add all the ingredients to a mixer grinder or a food processor fitted with a blade attachment and blend to make a coarse paste.

 Make The Topping